PoisotLab/EcologicalNetworks.jl/docs/src/examples/integration_mangal.md

 # Integration with Mangal.jl

 In this example, we will show how `EcologicalNetworks.jl` can be integrated with [`Mangal.jl`](https://github.com/EcoJulia/Mangal.jl) to analyse many ecological networks.
-Specifically, we will show how to analyse the association between meaningful network properties (i.e. species richness, connectance, nestedness, and modularity) using all food webs archived on the [`mangal.io`](https://mangal.io/#/) online database.
+Specifically, we will show how to analyse the association between meaningful network properties (i.e. connectance, nestedness, and modularity) using all food webs archived on the [`mangal.io`](https://mangal.io/#/) online database.

 To conduct this analysis, we need to upload the following packages: